 Small doses of black-and-white thinking can, therefore, be useful in life.
 And as long as you commit to paying attention to all the thousands changing shades of gray (and the thousand rainbows), you can have a reasonable and balanced view of the world we live in.

-How to Develop Balanced Patterns of Thinking
+How to Develop Balanced Thinking Patterns

 The power of thought is one of the most important tools that man can use to understand life and shape it.
 Constructive thoughts transform, renew and model.